octanner/ruby/style-guide.md

 > [Rubocop](https://github.com/bbatsov/rubocop) helps ensure adherence for our ruby code.
 Consider also using [Rubocop-RSpec](https://github.com/backus/rubocop-rspec) covers our tests.

 We use tooling to make adherence easier.
+We store our rubocop global configuration in [https://github.com/octanner/oct-rubocop](https://github.com/octanner/oct-rubocop)

 Note that running `rubocop -a` will automatically fix most style violations